How does this medication work? What will it do for me?

-- Adults: The usual dose of inhaled formoterol is 6 µg or 12 µg twice daily inhaled at 12-hour intervals.
+- Adults: The usual dose of inhaled formoterol is 6 µg or 12 µg twice daily inhaled every 12 hours.
 Some people may need 24 µg twice daily, as directed by their doctor.
 The maximum recommended daily dose is 48 µg.

-- Children 6 to 16 years old: The usual dose is 6 µg or 12 µg twice daily inhaled at 12-hour intervals.
+- Children 6 to 16 years old: The usual dose is 6 µg or 12 µg twice daily inhaled every 12 hours.
 The maximum recommended daily dose is 24 µg.

 - Adults and children (6 years of age and older): The usual dose is 6 µg or 12 µg before exercise.

 Formoterol should not be used to treat acute symptoms; it is meant for prevention purposes only.

 The effectiveness of the medication depends on the proper use of the device for adequate delivery.
 Have your doctor or pharmacist instruct you in how to use the device correctly.